AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 Any tenant invited to a community must accept the community invitation before they can share data with other tenants.
 After joining a community, each tenant must explicitly share any data stream that they want to share with the community.
 Each tenant shares individual data streams with the community&mdash;not their entire operational data set.

 Each tenant in the community can [stop sharing their data streams](xref:ShareStreams#unshare-streams-from-community-details) at any time.
-When you stop sharing a data stream, the other tenants within the community can no longer view it, nor its history, as when you share data streams, each community member views them from source&mdash;stream data is not copied among tenants.
+When you stop sharing a data stream, the other tenants within the community can no longer view it, nor its history, as when you share data streams, each community member views them from the source&mdash;stream data is not copied among tenants.

 Because tenants can share their data natively within OCS, IT departments no longer have to: